frnsys/dippindots/README.md

 # DippinDots

-These are my personal dotfiles for Linux (OpenSUSE Tumbleweed on a Tuxedo Pulse 14 Gen4).
+These are my personal dotfiles for Linux (OpenSUSE Tumbleweed on a Legion Go).
 Please feel free to use/modify them as you like!

 ## Usage